-St Ivo Sixth Form offers 43 subjects ranging from a large suite of A levels, including Law, Politics, Psychology and Photography, to more coursework related A level subjects like Performing Arts (dance) or Information Technology BTEC Level 3, and on to a comprehensive selection of Level 2 Bridging Year subjects where many students aspire to stay on and begin A levels after Year 12.
-Students may re-take English Language and Maths if required.
+St Ivo Sixth Form offers around 40 subjects ranging from a large suite of A levels, including Law, Politics, Psychology and Photography, to more coursework related Level 3 subjects like Performing Arts (Dance) or Information Technology.
+Students may re-take GCSE English Language or Maths if required.
 To compliment A levels we offer the EPQ, a one year individually inspired extended project, and Further Maths A level to compliment Maths and Physics courses.
-Typically, students study 3 subjects in Sixth Form.
+Typically, students study 3 or 4 subjects in Sixth Form.

 To contact the Sixth Form team email firstname.lastname@example.org

 Sixth Form dress code for 2023-24.